nrk/redis-lua/README.markdown

 ```

 It is also possible to connect to a local redis instance using __UNIX domain sockets__
-if LuaSocket has been compiled with them enabled (unfortunately it is not the default):
+if LuaSocket has been compiled with them enabled (unfortunately this is not the default):

 ``` lua
 local redis = require 'redis'